Top 13 PSA software tools for professional services automation in 2026 (Comparison & reviews)

 Comparison of the best PSA tools in 2026

-Rocketlane Delivery-first AI-powered PSA for onboarding & implementations; standardized templates; branded client portal (embedded); Salesforce-native alignment; resource + financial intelligence; AI-powered insights; agentic AI roadmap Services-heavy SaaS, IT/consulting; onboarding & implementation teams; mid-market to enterprise; teams scaling from 20+ delivery users Starts at $19/user/month, billed annually (plans vary)
+Rocketlane Delivery-first AI-powered PSA for onboarding & implementations; standardized templates; branded client portal (embeddable); Salesforce-native alignment; resource + financial intelligence; AI-powered insights; agentic AI roadmap Services-heavy SaaS, IT/consulting, onboarding & implementation teams; mid-market to enterprise; teams scaling from ~20+ delivery users Starts at $19/user/month billed annually (plans vary) Agentic AI — executes delivery work

-BigTime Time tracking + billing; WIP/budget utilization reporting; invoice workflows; accounting integrations Accounting/advisory & professional firms that are billing-heavy; SMB to mid-market Tiered pricing on request
+BigTime Time tracking + billing; WIP/budgeting; utilization reporting; invoice workflows; accounting integrations Accounting/advisory/professional firms that are billing-heavy; SMB to mid-market Tiered pricing on request Minimal: No significant native AI

 How to evaluate PSA software in 2026